9060/ac3filter.spdifer/_readme.txt

 multi-channel sound to the digital (SPDIF) output without any change, so an external receiver can decode it.

-Supports passthrough for AC3, DTS and MPEG Audio (including mp3) formats.
+Supports passthrough for AC3, DTS and MPEG Audio formats.
 All passthrough features of the 'big brother' AC3Filter are supported.

 See more info in this article: